jmandel/fhir-js-client/README.md

 FHIR.oauth2.init({
     client_id: "my_web_app",
     scope    : "patient/*.read"
-}).then(client => client.request("/Patient");
+}).then(client => /* initialize my app */);
 ```
 **Be careful with `init()`!** There are some details you need to be aware of:
 1. It will only work if your `launch_uri` is the same as your `redirect_uri`.
    While this should be valid, we can't promise that every EHR will allow you
    to register client with such settings.
-2. Internally init() will be called twice.
+2. Internally, init() will be called twice.
 First it will redirect to the EHR,
    then the EHR will redirect back to the page where `init()` will be called
    again to complete the authorization.
 This is generally fine, because the
    returned promise will only be resolved once, after the second execution,
    but please also consider the following:
-   - You should wrap all your app's initialization code in a function that is
+   - You should wrap all your app's code in a function that is only executed
-     only executed after init() resolves!
+     after init() resolves!
    - Since the page will be loaded twice, you must be careful if your code has
      global side effects that can persist between page reloads (for example
      writing to localStorage).